 When N was 5 he did a Firefly Young Driver lesson.
-We always said he’d go back and learn once he was tall enough.
-This year I knew he’s definitely be tall enough so I booked him one of the lessons for Christmas and he had his first Young Driver experience in a manual Vauxhall Corsa.
+We always said he’d go back and learn once he was tall enough in a proper car.
+This year I knew he’d definitely be tall enough so I booked him one of the lessons for Christmas and he had his first Young Driver experience in a manual Vauxhall Corsa.

 N can already drive a car.
 Being on the farm means he’s learnt in the old Discovery up the farm track, but does struggle to reach the pedals.
 My brother’s taken him out in his old ‘truck’ which is a better size for N. But he really loved it at my best friend’s parents, as her dad had got hold of an old Punto for him to teach my godson about.
 When we were staying, N got to drive it around their tracks.
 Great fun, and good for him to learn in different vehicles with different people encouraging and teaching him.

 It’s all very well learning and practising on the farm, but ask he gets older it’s a nobrainer to get him to understand more about driving, what’s safe and correct, and to practice with a proper driving instructor.

 There are Young Driver venues across the country, based generally at airfields or large open spaces where they can set up roads and simulated driving features.
 It means 10-17 year olds get to learn to drive and experience being in charge of a car ahead of taking their driving test.

 Teens who’ve taken a series of lessons have fewer accidents after passing their test, and pass taking fewer standard driving lessons.
 Young Driver lessons are with qualified instructors, and they can choose a 30 minute or 1 hour lesson.
 They tend to drive Corsas, and there’s the opportunity to pay for video footage as well.